DiceTechJobs/ConceptualSearch/README.md

 See https://github.com/DiceTechJobs/SolrConfigExamples for example solr configuration entries for configuring conceptual search within solr, including setting up the plugins.

-The scripts are in the form of Jupyter python notebooks, to be run in order (1,2,3 and any of the 4's), and as separate command line scripts (see below) if you don't want to use Jupyter.
+The scripts are in the form of Jupyter python notebooks, to be run in order (1,2,3 and any of the 4's), and as separate command line scripts (see below) if you don't want to use Jupyter. **The python scripts are cleaner, and share common config files with all required settings, and are designed to be run from the shell, so these are probably easier to start with**.
 These notebooks and scripts will pre-process the documents, and train the Word2Vec model.
-I am in the process of adding the final scripts to create the output files and do the clustering (or you can use the Jupyter notebooks 4.1, 4.2 and 4.3).
-The ./Settings folder contains example config files for each script, with a desription of each setting in the comments (hash prefixed).
+The ./Settings folder contains example config files for each script, with a description of each setting in the comments.
 To call the command-line scripts, pass in the related config file as the only paramater, e.g.

 ```bash
 python pre_process_documents.py ./Settings/pre_process_documents.cfg